mavlink/mavlink-devguide/README.md

 The protocol is highly efficient with minimal overhead and scales from bandwidth-constrained links to high-bandwidth IP and OFDM links.

-MAVLink was first released early 2009 by Lorenz Meier.
+MAVLink was first released early 2009 by Lorenz Meier and has now a [significant number of contributors](https://github.com/mavlink/mavlink/graphs/contributors).